projectchrono/DEM-Engine/README.md

 Some additional troubleshooting tips for running the demos:

 - If errors similar to `CUDA_ERROR_UNSUPPORTED_PTX_VERSION` are encountered while you run the demos, or (rarely) the simulations proceed without detecting any contacts, then please make sure the CUDA installation is the same version as when the code is compiled.
+- Used your own force model but got runtime compilation error like `expression must have pointer-to-object type but it has type "float"`, or `unknown variable "delta_time"`?
+Check out demo `DEMdemo_Electrostatic`.
+You may need to manually specify what material properties are pairwise and what contact wildcards you have using `SetMustPairwiseMatProp` and `SetPerContactWildcards`.

 ### Limitations